ajkachnic/leaphttp/README.md

 }
 ```

-Internally, leap uses [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) to check if a path matches the pattern.
+Internally, leaphttp uses [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) to check if a path matches the pattern.
 You can read their documentation for more info on routing.

 ### Context